AdobeDocs/experience-manager-cloud-service.en/help/development/understand-an-aem-projects-content-package-structure.md

   Packages are now included using the Maven [FileVault Package Maven plugin's embeddeds configuration](#embeddeds), rather than the `<subPackages>` configuration.

-  For complex AEM deployments, it may be desirable to create multiple `ui.apps` and `ui.content` projects/packages that represent specific sites or tenants in AEM.
+  For complex Experience Manager deployments, it may be desirable to create multiple `ui.apps` and `ui.content` projects/packages that represent specific sites or tenants in AEM.
 If this is done, ensure the split between mutable and immutable content is respected, and the required content packages are added as sub-packages in the `all` container content package.

   For example, a complex deployment content package structure may look like this: